Prejsť na obsah

 Secession in Ukraine

-The exhibition presents approximately 60 works of secession art, a movement that culminated in Europe in around 1900 and extended to the territory of today's Ukraine.
+The exhibition presents 50 works of secession art, a movement that culminated in Europe in around 1900 and extended to the territory of today’s Ukraine.

-The first impulses into to the Ukrainian art scene came from St. Petersburg during the 1880s.
-Further contacts with secession art took place in the internationally active environment of Munich; Oleksandr Murashko, for example, who became one of the pioneers of modern art in Ukraine, worked there.
-In Central Europe, Vienna was an important centre of secession art, headed by the influential figure of Gustav Klimt, and where Fedir Krychevskyi, Oleksa Novakivskyi and others were active.
+The first impulses came into the Ukrainian art scene from St. Petersburg during the 1880s.
+Further contacts with secession art took place in the internationally active environment of Munich.
+In Central Europe, Vienna was an important centre of secession art, led by the influential figure of Gustav Klimt.
 The environment of Kraków was also significant.

 In several centres, secession – the so-called last great international style – was manifested in the context of national specificities.
-In Ukraine, as in other countries, development of a new national school coincided with the rediscovery of folk art, organisation of applied art workshops in rural areas, and emergent work of artists associated with this environment, such as Hanna Sobachko-Shostak.
-An important personality was Heorhii Narbut, the artist and designer behind the visual identity for Ukraine – from banknotes to postage stamps.
+In Ukraine, as in other countries, development of a new national school coincided with the rediscovery of folk art, organisation of applied art workshops in rural areas, and emergent work of artists associated with this environment.

 Slovak National Gallery